Incubation periods under various anti-retroviral therapies in homogeneous mixing and age-structured dynamical models: A theoretical approach: Preliminaries, Basic ODE Model and Integro-Differential Equations models

-There has been an observed increase in the mean incubation period since the availability of therapies for AIDS (UNAIDS, 2002).
+In the models involving the disease progression parameter, it has been assumed that there is an increase in the mean length of life after HIV infection since the availability of therapies for AIDS \cite{UN2006,Stov06}.
+There are several works describing the impact of anti-retroviral therapies using data \cite{AOO,mOU97,wEI95,OverM2006,Gray2011,Shaf2011,Reyn2011,Thiru2011,Mahy2010,Pretonis2010,Web2010,Eng09,Rajgop09,Sal2008,Johnson08,Hall08,Larson08,Boy07,Simc07,Muga07,Golub07} and through models \cite{OverM2006,Stov06,Artz04,Rong07-1,Rong07-2}.
+The time to start ART based on the CD4 count is still debatable.
+In a recent study on HIV-1 discordant couples \cite{Cohen2011}, it was observed that the incidence rates among early ART couples are lower than than the incidence rates among couples who were given ART at a standard time.
 Drugs are available which cannot eliminate virus from the body, but are helpful in prolonging the life of an individual by slowing the disease progression (in other words increasing the incubation period).
-For example, Protease inhibitors (say \emph{drug 1)} facilitate in producing non-infectious virus (only infectious virus participates in new virus production), hence slowing the disease progression; anti-retroviral therapy (\emph{say drug 2)} blocks virus from interracting with the non-infected cells and hence reduces the infection process within the cell population (see section 5, Nowak and May (2000) and Perelson and Nelson (1999) for fuller details); and a combination of the above two drugs (\emph{say drug 3}) can be more effective by simultaneously combining the function of \emph{drug 1} and \emph{drug 2.} Note that, when model (1.1) was developed, the above described drugs were not available.
+For example, protease inhibitors (say \emph{drug 1)} facilitate in producing non-infectious virus (only infectious virus participates in new virus production), hence slowing the disease progression; anti-retroviral therapy (\emph{say drug 2)} blocks virus from interacting with the non-infected cells and hence reduces the infection process within the cell population (see section 5 in \cite{Nowak2000} and \cite{Perel99} for fuller details); and a combination of the above two drugs (\emph{say drug 3}) can be more effective by simultaneously combining the function of \emph{drug 1} and \emph{drug 2.} Note that, when model (1.1) was developed, the above described drugs were not available.
+Information on scale-up of anti-retroviral therapies and related monitoring of individuals can be found elsewhere (for example, see \cite{OverM2006,Boerma2006,Jogle2011,Srikant2010}.
 We assume that once individuals start taking drugs, their average incubation period is prolonged.
 So, instead of assuming a constant $1/d$, we assume that it varies based on the drug type.
 Thus we define $1/d_{i}=\int_{\mathbb{R}}z_{i}g(z_{i})dz_{i},$ for $i=0,1,2,3,$ where $i=0$ denotes the without drug scenario, $i=1$ for \emph{drug 1, $i=2$} for \emph{drug 2} and $i=3$ for \emph{drug 3}.
 Here $g$ is the probability density function with a certain parameter set (say $\bold B$) and $z_{i}$ is a continuous random variable representing the incubation period.
 Here $z_{i}$ is a real valued function defined on a standard probability space $\left(S,\mathbb{A},P\right)$, where $S$ is the space of elementary events, $\mathbb{A}$ is called a Borel fields, and $P(\mathbb{A})$ is probability of the event $A\in\mathbb{A}.$ So, $z:S\rightarrow\mathbb{R}.$ We can also denote this integral as a Stieltjes integral $\int_{\mathbb{R}}z_{i}dG(z_{i})$, where $G(z)=P(Z<z).$ We further assume without loss of generality that

 (In the next section, we will give a detailed estimation procedure for $\bold B.$) Applying these varying incubation periods, model (\ref{1.1}) is modified as follows: